-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion ACXargyle GreenPower In our opinion, the GreenPower Annual Audit Report for ACXargyle's GreenPower product, relating to the Settlement Period 1 January 2015 to 31 December 2015, is fairly presented and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9.1 (2015) with a minor exception relating to compliance with the GreenPower Marketing Guidelines (2012).
-ACXargyle did not fully comply with all marketing requirements (Criteria 4.2).
-In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, ACXargyle's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 9.1 (2015).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Clear Environment's Audit Opinion Synergy NaturalPower In our opinion, the GreenPower Annual Audit Report of Synergy's NaturalPower (and In Clear Environment's professional EasyGreen EasyGreen) for the Settlement Period 1 January 2017 to 31 December 2017 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016). opinion, Synergy's GreenPower Products are compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).
+Tango Energy GreenPower In our opinion, the GreenPower Annual Audit Report for Tango Energy's GreenPower product relating to the settlement period 1 January 2017 to 31 December 2017 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016) and the GreenPower Marketing Guidelines (2012).
+In Clear Environment's professional opinion, Tango Energy's GreenPower Products are compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 10 (2016).